citizenofearth/eve/source/about/index.md

 title: about
 ---

-The lost children of the Great Khagan Temüjin, who have taken to the stars to paint the skies in red giant blood.
+We are the lost children of our Great Khagan Temüjin; those who have taken to the stars to paint the skies in red giant blood.

 ## The Khaganate